Sarah Vaughan

 Sarah Lois Vaughan (/vɔːn/, March 27, 1924 – April 3, 1990) was an American jazz singer and pianist.
-Nicknamed "Sassy" and "The Divine One", and the "Queen of Bebop", she won two Grammy Awards, including the Lifetime Achievement Award, and was nominated for a total of nine Grammy Awards.
+Nicknamed "Sassy", "The Divine One", and the "Queen of Bebop", she won two Grammy Awards, including the Lifetime Achievement Award, and was nominated for a total of nine Grammy Awards.
 She was given an NEA Jazz Masters Award in 1989.
 Critic Scott Yanow wrote that she had "one of the most wondrous voices of the 20th century".

 Early life

 Vaughan was born in Newark, New Jersey, to Asbury "Jake" Vaughan, a carpenter by trade who played guitar and piano, and Ada Vaughan, a laundress who sang in the church choir, migrants from Virginia.
 The Vaughans lived in a house on Brunswick Street in Newark for Vaughan's entire childhood.

 Jake was deeply religious.
 The family was active in New Mount Zion Baptist Church at 186 Thomas Street.
 Vaughan began piano lessons at the age of seven, sang in the church choir, and played piano for rehearsals and services.
 Sarah and her family were all registered Democrats.

 She developed an early love for popular music.
 In the 1930s, she frequently saw local and touring bands at the Montgomery Street Skating Rink.
 By her mid-teens, she ventured illegally into Newark's night clubs and performed as a pianist and singer at the Piccadilly Club and at Newark Airport.

 Vaughan attended East Side High School, then transferred to Newark Arts High School, which opened in 1931.
 As her nocturnal adventures as a performer overtook her academic pursuits, she dropped out of high school during her junior year to concentrate more fully on her music.